At first, he's certain he has the wrong address.

 She is the physical manifestation of her voice, blonde-haired and blue-eyed and rosy-cheeked.
 Her nose is small and downturned, her lips soft and pink.
 She's sitting at the upright piano, and she smiles as she sings: free of inhibitions, he thinks, with the room to herself.

-She is everything that he is not.
+She is everything he is not.

 He should feel envious.
 It is, after all, his natural state of being.
 Instead, he is overcome by an urgent need to wrap himself around her and shield her from the atrocities of the world.

-At the same time, he wants to pull her into his own darkness and keep her there forever, so that her radiance might chase away the shadows.
+At the same time, he wants to pull her into his own darkness and keep her there forever, so her radiance might chase away the shadows.

 He guiltily pushes away the thought and steps forward.
 When his reedy frame fills the doorway, just within her periphery, she stops and rounds on the bench with a startled "Oh!"